Who experiences racism?

 Some groups experience racism more than others.

-Aboriginal and Torres Straight Islander Australians report higher levels of racism.
+Aboriginal and Torres Strait Islander Australians report higher levels of racism.
 So do migrants and refugees.
 Those who have recently arrived in Australia, or who come from non-English speaking backgrounds, report particularly high levels of racism.

 Media reports and commentary that use negative stereotypes about refugees and migrants can fuel prejudice against these groups in the wider community.
 These attitudes can make it difficult for new arrivals to find housing and jobs, and to feel connected to their communities.